By using Replypad, you agree to our Cookie Policy.

 Team Inbox

 The Team Inbox is where Replypad’s unique view of managing the inbox comes to action.
 It is a shared inbox, that everyone in the organization has access to.
-All open conversations (assigned and unassigned) appear in the Team Inbox, and from here you can follow them, and assign them.
+All open tickets (assigned and unassigned) appear in the Team Inbox, and from here you can follow them, and assign them.
 This is where the whole team can get involved, share their input, fill-in for a missing team member, and make sure nothing falls between the cracks.

 Read more about My inbox and Team inbox.